Hitchwiki/hitchmap-data/README.md

 2. Delete spots that have the closest road more than 100 meters away.
 3. Move places that are between 30 and 100 m was from a road closer to the road (to 30 m distance).
 4. Merge spots that are related to the same road segment to their centriod.

+---
+Cleaning results are stored in `map/`.

+Coloring:
+- Red - place at its old location or unchanged place.
+- Green - place at its new location.
+- Black - delated place.